Croatia Itinerary For 2 Weeks: Perfect 14-Day Route For First-Timers

 • Day 14: Zagreb

-There are great hiking destinations throughout Croatia as well as amazing national and nature parks.
-One worth mentioning is the Lonja field.
-It’s the largest protected wetland area in this part of Europe and has much to offer.
-Visiting the Lonja field is the best on bicycles so that you can follow the river Lonja.
+There are great hiking destinations throughout Croatia, as well as amazing national and nature parks.
+One worth mentioning is Lonjsko Polje Nature Park.
+It is one of the largest protected wetland areas in the Danube basin and has much to offer.
+Visiting is best by bicycle so you can follow the river Lonja.

 14 Day Croatia Itinerary - Kopacki Rit marshes

-Another nature park you should add to your 2 week Croatia itinerary is Kopački rit, a complex of ponds and lakes in eastern Croatia.
+Another nature park you should add to your 2-week Croatia itinerary is Kopački Rit Nature Park, a complex of ponds and lakes in eastern Croatia.
 It’s filled with interesting flora and fauna, so you’ll meet some wild animals.
 One part of it is a designated zoological reserve with high animal diversity.

-Continental Croatia has a lot of castles from various periods of history, and any one of them will amaze you.
-One of the most popular is the Trakošćan Castle, but there are many less visited ones all over the mainland.
+Continental Croatia has many castles from various periods of history, and any one of them will amaze you.
+One of the most popular is Trakošćan Castle, but there are many lesser-visited ones across the mainland.

 RECOMMENDED POST